mattermost/docs/source/administration/config-settings.rst

 Enable Bot Account Creation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 **True**: When true, users can create bot accounts for integrations in **Integrations > Bot Accounts**.
 Bot accounts are similar to user accounts except they cannot be used to log in.
-See :doc:`documentation <bot-accounts>`_ to learn more.
+See `documentation <https://docs.mattermost.com/developer/bot-accounts.html>`_ to learn more.

 **False**: Bot accounts cannot be created through the user interface or the RESTful API.
 Plugins can still create and manage bot accounts.